FL-ECHE/PeprMint_Pipeline_nonredundant/README.md

 Python.
 For all purposes of this project, consider mamba a thin, more efficient layer on top of conda.

-To download and install the latest version of mamba on a unix-like platform, open a terminal and run (we are asked to accept the license agreement, accept or suggest an install location, and accept to initialize the distribution)
+___

 ```diff
  - ⚠️ ONLY IF YOU DON'T HAVE A PREVIOUS ANACONDA OR MINICONDA INSTALL! ⚠️
 ```

-You can install it with the following command : `bash install_miniconda.sh`.
+To download and install the latest version of mamba on a unix-like platform, open a terminal and run `bash install_miniconda.sh`.
+We are asked to accept the license agreement, accept or suggest an install location, and accept to initialize the distribution.

-also, if you have `conda` but not `mamba` installed you can install it with: `conda install -c conda-forge mamba -y`
+Alternatively, if you have `conda` but not `mamba` installed you can install it
+with: `conda install -c conda-forge mamba -y`

+___

 When the process is over, close the current terminal and open a new one.
 Make sure that the installation was succesful by seeing a nice output in the terminal